-That the membership of the Rail North Committee should be drawn from the membership of the TfN Board and that other Members of the Constituent Authorities should not be eligible to be Members of the Rail North Committee membership so as to be able to exercise those powers on behalf of TfN.
+Question Yes No Do you agree that membership of the Rail North Committee should not be widened to include any member of a Constituent/Rail North Authority? xxxxxx xxx Comments We do not agree with this proposal, as it is important to maintain and build good partnerships.
+But with the proviso that the RN Committee member could be the TfN Board substitute Member This flows from the DfT/TfN Partnership Agreement through which the Northern Rail and Transpennine Express Franchises are governed.
+As that Partnership Agreement requires formal powers of decision-making to be used from time to time, the Rail North Committee needs to have the correct membership so as to be able to exercise those powers on behalf of TfN.
 I can understand the reasons behind the proposal.
 I am concerned, however, that some of the constituent authorities will not have a voice.
 TfN was established so that authorities in the North had a voice and I am not sure if this is a little restrictive and outside the principles for which TfN was established.
 The CA's Monitoring Officer understood from previous assurances that membership could include any member of the Combined Authority.
 Limiting membership to the CA's TfN Board member restricts the CA's choice of representative.

-Needs Board membership.
-This is a difficult issue as the membership of the committee would normally be drawn from the principal i.e. the Rail North Committee , as a committee of TFN would normally be drawn from the membership of the TFN board.
+Needs Board membership This is a difficult issue as the membership of the committee would normally be drawn from the principal i.e. the Rail North Committee, as a committee of TFN would normally be drawn from the membership of the TFN board.
 However, the migration of Rail North into TFN was on the basis that those members of Rail North were not disenfranchised as a result of this migration.
 To make these changes now will lead to some Rail North members not being represented at TFN board level and will have no role/opportunity to influence decision-making particularly in relation to those matters that Rail North had been designated as being responsible for.